anudeep413/Frontend-Development/README.md

 # Frontend-Development
   Frontend development is about creating the visual and interactive parts of a website or app that users see and interact with using HTML, CSS, and JavaScript.
 It focuses on designing user interfaces and ensuring a smooth user experience.
+I gain Hands-on experience to building a modern web applications.
+And i learn debugging and optimization techniques while enhancing in this project tasks.
 1. Image Gallery :
   Create an interactive webpage to display a collection of images.
 Learn to arrange images beautifully, add features like zoom or lightbox, and make the gallery responsive for different devices.